Kaitlyn Regehr

 Oprah Winfrey's podcast, CNN, the BBC including Woman's Hour, The Today Programme and The World at One as well as ITV News, ITV's This Morning, CP24, CTV's Your Morning, CBC The Current and LBC Radio.
 She also appeared in documentaries for Discovery Network, Channel 4 and The Guardian. as well as appearing in The Times.
+She has also appeared in the web series Nirvana the Band the Show, as Matt’s sister who was secretly dating Jay.